envytools/envytools/hwdocs/pm/nva3-clock.rst

 .. todo:: figure out where host clock comes from
 .. todo:: figure out unk clocks

-The root clocks are set up in PNVIO area, VPLLs are set up in PDISPLAY area [see display/nv50/pdisplay.txt], and the other clocks are set up in PCLOCK area.
+The root clocks are set up in PNVIO area, VPLLs are set up in PDISPLAY area, and the other clocks are set up in PCLOCK area.

 .. todo:: write me